domicioam/payment-service/README.md

 ## Introduction

-This project simulates a payment system by using C#, micro-services, Docker, Postgres, RabbitMQ, TDD and others.
+This project simulates a payment system by using C#, micro-services, Docker, Postgres, RabbitMQ, TDD, Event Sourcing and etc.

 ## How to setup